Hazrat Musleh-e-Maud’s services to the Muslim cause: Guidance and support to leaders of the Pakistan Movement

 Separate electorates

 The Muslims of the Indian subcontinent presented many demands from time to time and all of them had their own importance, but the demand for separate electorates was a special one.
-The reason for this is that in India at the time, it was inevitable for protecting the rights of the Muslims.
+This is because, considering the circumstances of British India at the time, it was inevitable for protecting the rights of the Muslims.
 Consequently, the right for separate electorates played a pivotal role in the formation of Pakistan.

 These proposals are commonly known as “The Delhi Proposals”.